 For the best experience aim for the front row of the first carriage and get an unobstructed view out in front.
 During peak periods it can be busy but during the day it’s not too bad and you have a fair chance of getting up close to the front.

-10. Ferris Wheel
+9. Ferris Wheel

-When the Daikanransha Odaiba Ferris wheel opened in 1999 it was the worlds tallest, although no longer in the top 10 it is still one of the tallest in the world and offers some great views over Odaiba and Tokyo beyond.
+When the Daikanransha Odaiba Ferris wheel opened in 1999 it was the world’s tallest, although no longer in the top 10 it is still one of the tallest in the world and offers some great views over Odaiba and Tokyo beyond.
 On a clear day, you can see as far as the Boso Peninsula and Mt Fuji during the 15-minute ride.

-11. Explore the parks
+10. Explore the parks

 Odaiba is small enough to walk around but big enough that you won’t run out of things to do.
 Parklands run all around the outside following the waterfront and a wide park strip through the centre.
-You can see it fairly well from the photo taken in the Ferris wheel above, the 3rd battery and Rainbow Bridge is out to your right from here just outside the photo.
+You can see it fairly well from the photo taken in the Ferris wheel above, the 3rd battery and Rainbow Bridge are out to your right from here just outside the photo.

 There are subway stops near most of the major attractions but you can easily explore Odaiba on foot too and between the overhead walkways and parklands you can avoid the major roads giving the place quite a relaxed vibe.

-12. Take the futuristic boat all the way to Asakusa
+11. Take the futuristic boat to Asakusa

 We did this trip a couple of years back when it was running from the other side of the river, not far from the Tsukiji markets.
 It still runs the same course up the Sumida River to Asakusa but I think basing it from Odaiba now is a big improvement.

 It fits well into a day plan doing the two parts of the city and works equally well in either order depending on where you want to start and end your day.
-You can explore the cultural aspects of the low-city of Asakusa and then take a step into the futuristic fun of Odaiba.
+You can explore the cultural aspects of the low city of Asakusa and then take a step into the futuristic fun of Odaiba.
 Both have great daytime and evening attractions and dining options and the ride down the river gives an interesting new perspective on the city.
 We did it during the cherry blossom season when the river banks were decorated by the pink blooms but any time of year would work.

 Read more about our Sumida River cruise | Check ticket prices and times

-13. Mega Web
+12. Mega Web

-14. Oedo Onsen
+13. Oedo Onsen

 The Odaiba Tokyo Oedo-Onsen Monogatari is an interesting concept.
-It’s a Japanese style hot spring spa (onsen) experience within Tokyo city involving the ritual and relaxation but being located on reclaimed land there are no natural mineral hot springs to tap into so the pools are heated tap water and therefore can’t offer the remedial benefits of a mineral spring.
+It’s a Japanese-style hot spring spa (onsen) experience within Tokyo city involving the ritual and relaxation but being located on reclaimed land there are no natural mineral hot springs to tap into so the pools are heated tap water and therefore can’t offer the remedial benefits of a mineral spring.

 Read more reviews on TripAdvisor.

-15. The best perspective on the Rainbow Bridge
+14. The best perspective on the Rainbow Bridge

 The closest you can get on foot to the Rainbow Bridge is to walk out onto the 3rd Battery but there are great perspectives on it from many spots around the shoreline and buildings of Odaiba.
 You crossed this bridge if you took the driverless train from the city and most likely if you crossed by car or bus.
-Like much of Odaiba it’s lit up at night and really comes into its own then, that’s when it’s clear why it’s known as the ‘rainbow’ bridge.
+Like much of Odaiba, it’s lit up at night and comes into its own then, that’s when it’s clear why it’s known as the ‘rainbow’ bridge.

-16. Fuji Tv Building
+15. Fuji TV Building

 A distinctive part of the Odaiba skyline is the Fuji TV building.
 In addition to being the headquarters of Fuji TV, one of the Japan nationwide TV networks there is also a public observation deck on level 25 accessed through a series of escalators.

-17. Museum of Maritime Science
+16. Museum of Maritime Science

 Modelled after the QEII cruise liner the ship-shaped museum has 6 floors split into 5 areas to explore plus the outdoor exhibits.
 The museum opened in the 1970s and contains a comprehensive history of the maritime industry and Japanese ships.

-18. And then there are the dining options
+17. And then there are the dining options

 Another reason to come to Odaiba is to eat.
 In keeping with the modern city, you aren’t going to head to Odaiba for traditional Kaiseki meals or quaint traditional restaurants but there are plenty of other choices.
-If the kids, or you, need a taste of home and can’t quite face Maccas in the city then you’ll find plenty of western options on Odaiba too.
+If the kids, or you, need a taste of home and can’t quite face Maccas in the city then you’ll find plenty of Western options on Odaiba too.

 A couple of interesting options to consider include:

-- The takoyaki museum to try a diverse range of these little balls of octopus goodness.
+- The Takoyaki Museum to try a diverse range of these little balls of octopus goodness.
 I’ve included it above as a destination in its own right but if you love takoyaki you won’t be able to resist and if you’ve yet to try them, this is a good opportunity.

 - Cafe de Miki with Hello Kitty has a variety of drinks and desserts, stop by here for a good dose of cuteness with your latte art.